Voting starts in March for the Drupal Association Board election.

-The National New Play Network is an alliance of nonprofit theaters that champions the development, production and continued life of new plays.
+The National New Play Network (Washington, D.C., USA) is an alliance of nonprofit theaters that champions the development, production and continued life of new plays.
 We strive to pioneer, implement and disseminate ideas and programs that revolutionize the way theaters collaborate to support new plays and playwrights.
 The previous site had been built using standalone PHP files and a custom CMS.
 We built a brand-new Drupal 7 site using views, a custom map, and custom templates for various areas of the site.
 It features a blog, social media integration, a Twitter feed with a custom scroll bar, and an events calendar, among other things.

 The National New Play Network had been using a homegrown CMS with limited functionality for many years, but NNPN's needs reached a boiling point at which time a more robust CMS was necessary.
 The main reason for Drupal was for its content types and views, which are used extensively on this site.
 The project requirements called for many different sorts of pages and content items.

 NNPN had a site consisting of standalone PHP files, but the organization had grown and was in need of a more robust yet easy to use CMS.
-The goal was was streamline web publishing workflows while revamping the site with a completely new design.
+The goal was to streamline web publishing workflows while revamping the site with a completely new design.

 - Client needs to be able to edit as much of the site on their own as possible.